CarlosNadal/tcm-python/README.md

 # Here are the proyects for the python 101 for cybersecurity course from TCM-SEC Academy

-### "Remember, the difference between script kiddies and professional hackers is that the former uses other people’s tools." -Charlie Miller
+### "Remember, the difference between script kiddies and professional hackers is that the former uses other people’s tools." - Charlie Miller

 1. This script is a **brute-force script** that attempts to log in to an SSH server using a list of passwords.